awsdocs/amazon-comprehend-developer-guide/doc_source/tutorial-reviews-create-role.md

   ```
   aws iam attach-role-policy --policy-arn policy-arn
-  --role-name comprehend-access-role
+  --role-name AmazonComprehendServiceRole-access-role
   ```

-You now have an IAM role called `comprehend-access-role` that has a trust policy for Amazon Comprehend and an access policy that grants Amazon Comprehend access to your S3 bucket\.
-You should also have the ARN for the IAM role copied to a text editor\.
+You now have an IAM role called `AmazonComprehendServiceRole-access-role` that has a trust policy for Amazon Comprehend and an access policy that grants Amazon Comprehend access to your S3 bucket\.
+You also have the ARN for the IAM role copied to a text editor\.